-Stronger and more durable than ID-Light SL, ID-Light FDM has the advantage of FDM’s wide range of production thermoplastics.
+Stronger and more durable than ID-Light SL, ID-Light FDM, also known as sparse-fill, has the advantage of FDM’s wide range of production thermoplastics.
 Compared to solid FDM parts, those made with ID-Light FDM are lighter, cheaper, and quicker to build.
 While the outer shell is not as easy to finish as those made with ID-Light SL, wall thickness can be adjusted for additional smoothing and finishing as needed.

 Benefits of ID-Light

 ID-Light uses a proprietary process that builds a hard outer shell encompassing a drainable scaffolding-like inner structure.
 The combination of these two elements makes for extremely lightweight models with a surface that lends itself for pristine cosmetic finish.

 Due to ID-Light’s inner scaffolding-like structure, the parts can be built much faster than solid, dense parts.

 ID-Light FDM creates parts with a thin outer shell encasing an inner scaffolding-like structure with the same production thermoplastics you would find in injection molding for strong, lightweight models.

 ID-Light is ideal for non-structural appearance models.
 This technology has found success in creating:

 - Common applications include: